mjbondra/indeed.mjbondra.com/README.md

 ### Dependency notes

-brewGet is built with [Koa](http://koajs.com/), which requires Node 0.11.9 or greater, and that Node be run with the `--harmony` flag.
+This app was built with [Koa](http://koajs.com/), which requires Node 0.11.9 or greater, and that Node be run with the `--harmony` flag.

 ## Getting Started